Social Work

 SOWK 2103.
 Social Work Prac&Serv Learning.
 3-2-3 Units.

 This course introduces social work students to a Service Learning modality framed within social work practice.
-Students will observe and analyze how social agencies empower individuals and improve the well-being of others.
-The course will emphasize the role of community organizations in alleviating social injustice.
+Students will observe and analyze how social workers may work within social agencies work to empower individuals and improve the well-being of others.
+The course will emphasize the role of community organizations in alleviating social injustice and meeting the needs of individuals impacted by social issues including poverty, racism, marginalization, service disparities, and lack of access.
 This course includes required individual volunteer service hours and service learning as a part of the course.
 These activities take place off-campus in social service and community organizations.(F)

 Prerequisites: SOWK 2101 and SOWK 2102.